abrookins/andrewbrookins.com/_posts/2020-06-07-handoff-to-working-copy-on-ipad.md

 endfunction
 ```

-Working Copy supports an "open" command via x-callback-url, via the URL `working-copy://open?repo=<repo-name>&path=<path-to-file>`.
+Working Copy supports an "open" command via the X-Callback URL `working-copy://open?repo=<repo-name>&path=<path-to-file>`.
 We use `git rev-parse --show-toplevel` to get the base repository name, and then a Vim command to get the filename in the current buffer.

 Finally, we call the `Yank()` function.
-I won't detail that because I spent an entire blog post on it already.
+I won't detail `Yank()` because I spent an entire blog post on it already.
 However, you should know that this copies the URL into the *iPad*'s clipboard.

 I bind this function to a leader-key-prefixed keybinding: